dbashford/mimosa-server-template-compile/README.md

 This module replaces the old `--jade` flag that was a part of `mimosa build` pre version 0.7.0.

+This module will also clean up after itself, removing any templates it has compiled when you run a `clean` command.

 ## Default Config

 The default config for this module is almost entirely derived from other settings and properties in a project.
 Some are from other Mimosa module settings, some from flags used during `mimosa build`, others from the project's package.json.
 Those settings are indicated below after an arrow `=>`.